0ctacity/.github/GOVERNANCE.md

 Team leaders participate in reviewing applicants and determining appropriate team placement.

-The steward makes the final decision on admission to the Octacity organization.
+The Organization Lead makes the final decision on admission to the Octacity organization.

 Applicants do not select their team as part of the application.
 Team placement is determined during review according to the applicant's interests, experience, potential fit, and the current needs of Octacity's teams.